 An official transcript from the registrar's office of the academic institution where the course work was completed must be on file in the School of Public Health-Bloomington records office.
 A copy of this transcript should accompany the request through its approval stages.
-It must be an official transcript, meaning it's sent directly from the issuing institution to the School of Public Health admissions team or graduate records administrator.
+It must be an official transcript, meaning it's sent directly from the issuing institution to the School of Public Health admissions team or Assistant Director of Graduate Degree Programs.